dhrn/newman-collections-testing/README.md

-# PostmatAlfrescoLoadTesting
+# newman collections load load testing

-It is about testing the Alfrsco postman collections.
+It is about testing the postman collections.

 Test results wil be stored in Elasticsearch ans Kibana will be used for visualization